 Additionally, most property owners tend to cut their lawn too short which in turn requires more frequent watering.
 Always cut your lawn as high as possible during the hot summer months to help your lawn better withstand the heat.

 Water is a vital resource and should be used more thoughtfully and efficiently.
 We’re lucky we “appear” to have plenty of water.
-But many states and people all over the world are facing water scarcity to some degree.
+But many states and people all over the world face water scarcity to some degree.
 While every day we piss water away right down the drain like there is an endless supply that will always be there just for us to carelessly use up.
 To put it in perspective, you are watering your lawn with clean potable drinking water.
 Drinking water that not everyone on our our planet has access to or the money to buy.
 Water will only get more scarce and more expensive as years go by and populations increase.
 Go to https://eyeonwater.com/signin to register your water meter.
 You can view your daily usage and set leak detection alerts that will help flag issues and conserve water.

 The following links are articles on lawn mowing, lawn/ landscape irrigation water usage and water scarcity.
 Read them and then take some time and Google it for yourself.